WGUNDERWOOD/wgunderwood.github.io/_posts/local_polynomial_regression/2022-03-29-local-polynomial-regression-2.markdown

 ## Bandwidth selection in theory

-A key concept in understanding bandwidth selection is the *bias-variance tradeoff*.
+A key concept in understanding bandwidth selection is the *bias-variance trade-off*.
 Intuitively, the bias of an estimator is the error it makes on average, while the variance is a measure of how unpredictable the estimator is.

 Crucially, a more "complex" estimator has less bias but more variance, while increasing the number of data points tends to reduce the variance and does not affect the bias.
-As such, we can control the bias-variance tradeoff by increasing the complexity of the estimator as more data becomes available.
+As such, we can control the bias-variance trade-off by increasing the complexity of the estimator as more data becomes available.

 Let $\widehat \mu(x)$ be an estimator of the regression function